 Step 5: Detail the tree removal/stump removal service required.

 A billing table will detail the tree removal service and its corresponding costs.
-Each section of this table should be used to inform the client of the services that your tree removal company has provided.
+Therefore, each section of this table should be used to inform the client of the services that your tree removal company has provided.
 At the same time, it will also verify their debt for the commissioned service that requires payment.
 The ‘Description’ column is where you commence the series of entries that features details of the tree removal.
 Use dates, times, job numbers, or any other reference that the customer will recognize.

 Step 6: Calculate and place the tree removal costs for the job.